Simple Homogeneous Structures and Indiscernible Sequence Invariants: Abstract

-We introduce some properties describing dependence in indiscernible sequences: $F_{ind}$ and its dual $F_{Mb}$, the definable Morley property, and $n$-resolvability.
-Applying these properties, we establish the following results:
+We introduce new properties describing dependence in indiscernible sequences: $F_{ind}$ and its dual $F_{Mb}$, the definable Morley property, and $n$-resolvability.
+After developing these new properties, we resolve a number of open questions:

-We show that the \textit{degree of nonminimality} introduced by Freitag and Moosa, which is closely related to $F_{ind}$ (equal in $\mathrm{DCF}_{0}$), may take on any positive integer value in an $\omega$-stable theory, answering a question of Freitag, Jaoui, and Moosa.
+We show that the \textit{degree of nonminimality} introduced by Freitag and Moosa, which is closely related to $F_{ind}$, may take on any positive integer value, answering a question of Freitag, Jaoui, and Moosa.

 Proving a conjecture of Koponen, we show that every simple theory with quantifier elimination in a finite relational language has finite rank and is one-based.
-Our proofs of the supersimple case use Tomasić and Wagner's results on pseudolinearity, and the forking degrees $F_{\lambda}$ of Freitag.
+Our proofs of the supersimple case use Tomasi\'c and Wagner's results on pseudolinearity, and the forking degrees $F_{\lambda}$ of Freitag.
 The arguments closely rely on producing a type $q$ with $F_{Mb}(q) = \infty$.
-Our proof of the strictly simple case uses our notion of $n$-resolvability (itself related to $F_{Mb}$) which generalizes the $\mathrm{SU}_{(p)}$-rank of a canonical base to the non-supersimple case.
-In this setting, both $F_{Mb}$ and $n$-resolvability allow us to distinguish between infinitely many indiscernible sequences over a finite set, contradicting quantifier elimination in a finite relational language.
+Our proof of the strictly simple case uses the notion of $n$-resolvability, which is related to $F_{Mb}$.
+Both $F_{Mb}$ in supersimple theories, and $n$-resolvability in simple theories, depend on the possible ranks of canonical bases, and in the setting of the Koponen conjecture, they allow us to distinguish between infinitely many indiscernible sequences over a finite set.

 We prove some variants of the \textit{simple Kim-forking conjecture}, a generalization of the stable forking conjecture to $\mathrm{NSOP}_{1}$ theories.
 We show a global analogue of the simple Kim-forking conjecture with infinitely many variables holds in \textit{every} $\mathrm{NSOP}_{1}$ theory, and show that Kim-forking with a realization of a type $p$ with $\mathrm{F}_{Mb}(p) < \infty$ satisfies a finite-variable version of this result.
-We then show, in a low $\mathrm{NSOP}_{1}$ theory or when $p$ is isolated, if $p \in S(C)$ has the definable Morley property for Kim-independence, Kim-forking with realizations of $p$ gives a nontrivial instance of the simple Kim-forking conjecture itself.
+We then show, in a low $\mathrm{NSOP}_{1}$ theory or when $p$ is isolated, if $p \in S(C)$ has the definable Morley property for Kim-independence, Kim-forking with realizations of $p$ gives a nontrivial instance of the simple Kim-forking conjecture.
 In particular, when $F_{Mb}(p) < \infty$ and $|S^{F_{Mb}(p) + 1}(C)| < \infty$, Kim-forking with realizations of $p$ gives us a nontrivial instance of the simple Kim-forking conjecture.